 Conceptually, BombSquad is divided into two layers.
 The first, low-level layer, the engine, is written in high-performance c/c++ code and handles things like rendering, physics, and input.
 Changing to this requires re-compiling the game binary.
 On top of this there is a higher level scripting layer which drives the engine.
 All actual game logic happens in this layer, such as: ‘give team X a point when Y does Z’ …or ‘set player X’s hit points to Y’.
 This logic is all written into Python scripts stored with the game, so by adding our own or editing the internal ones we can completely change the game.

 To get started, issue the following command in a BombSquad shell:

-Now let’s run another command:
+Now let’s look at another path:

 import bsUtils bsUtils.createUserSystemScripts()